eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/dynamic_types.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the Fast DDS application that will make use of the *XML Types*, the XML profiles file that defines the types must be loaded before trying to instantiate |Dynamimake cPubSubType| objects of these types.
+In the Fast DDS application that will make use of the *XML Types*, the XML profiles file that defines the types must be loaded before trying to instantiate |DynamicPubSubType| objects of these types.
 It is worth mentioning that only ``<struct>`` types generate usable |DynamicPubSubType| instances.

 .. literalinclude:: /../code/CodeTester.cpp